Will Boris Johnson resign?

 In the latest twist, the PM’s estranged former adviser Dominic Cummings has claimed that Mr Johnson knew about the 20 May event and had therefore lied to Parliament, prompting Mr Raab to make a rather clumsy attempt at defending him on the morning news shows.

+Meanwhile, during a hospital visit on Tuesday 18 January, the prime minister invited further exasperated ridicule when he told Sky News: “I can’t believe we would have gone ahead with an event that people said was against the rules… nobody warned me it was against the rules, I am categorical about that – I would have remembered that.”

-Prior to these latest outrages, a poll on Tuesday night showed that two-thirds of the public (66 per cent) believed the PM should resign over his role in the parties.
+Prior to these latest outrages, a poll found that two-thirds of the public (66 per cent) believed the PM should resign over his role in the parties.

 But will Boris Johnson go?
 The calls for him to step aside are already becoming deafening.